slowproj/slowdash/Applications/SlowDrip/FirstMesh/docs/README.md

 ```
 Wait for the RabbitMQ to become ready (approx. 30 seconds).
 Then start a web browser and access to `http://localhost:18881`.

 To stop, type `ctrl-c` on the terminal.
-Run `docker compose down` before proceeding to the next example.
+Run `docker compose down` before running another example.

 ### Implementation
 ```yaml